 This section presents the financial plan for the Washington region's TIP.
-FAST Act funding for the region is provided under either Title I, Surface Transportation, or Title III, Transit.
+Federal funding for the region is provided under either Title I, Surface Transportation, or Title III, Transit.
 Within each title are several programs or funding categories, such as the National Highway Performance Program and the Surface Transportation Block Grant Program under Title I, and the Section 5307 transit capital program under Title III.
 In addition to federal funding, there is state and local funding as well as private sector and other sources of funding in the TIP.

-With the exception of some FTA Section 5310 funding, all federal funding is apportioned to states.
-To verify that the projected funding authorized in the FAST Act is consistent with the funding programmed on projects in the Washington region's TIP, financial summaries are prepared for the District of Columbia, Maryland and Virginia, WMATA, and the region as a whole.
+With the exception of some funding from the FTA Section 5310 - Enhanced Mobility of Seniors and Individuals with Disabilities program, all federal funding is apportioned to states.
+To verify that the projected funding authorized in the FAST Act is consistent with the funding programmed on projects in the Washington region's TIP, financial summaries are prepared for the District of Columbia, Maryland, and Virginia, WMATA, and the region as a whole.
 The summaries provide each source's federal and total (with state and/or local match) funding amounts for each fiscal year individually.
 Each summary table provides the federal and total funding amounts across the four-year span of the TIP.